YU2309XI/VintageVinyl/README.md

 A Spring Boot 3 (Java 21) e-commerce web app for a small record store.
 It supports browsing records, viewing details, user authentication, shopping cart, checkout & orders, wishlist, admin inventory management, and CSV bulk import.
 Server-side rendering is done with **Thymeleaf**; data access via **Spring Data JPA**; database is **MySQL**.

-> ⚠️ Credentials in `application.properties` should be moved to environment variables for security before deploying.

 ---